2026 Commencement

 If you wish to save any emails, files, or important information, please do so within six months of your graduation date.
 After this period, your account and its contents will no longer be accessible.

 We want to hear about your experiences at Keuka College and your plans after graduation.
-Please take a few minutes to complete the HEDS Graduating Students Survey.
+The HEDS Graduating Students Survey will be available at a later date, and you’ll receive a notification once it opens.

 Your feedback is valuable and helps us improve the Keuka College experience for future students!